MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Foreach.md

 statement runs, it sets the `$letter` variable equal to the first item in `$letterArray` (`"a"`).
 Then, it uses the `Write-Host` cmdlet to display the letter a.
 The next time through the loop, `$letter` is set to `"b"`, and so on.
-After the `Foreach` loop displays the letter d, Windows PowerShell exits the loop.
+After the `Foreach` loop displays the letter d, PowerShell exits the loop.

 The entire `Foreach` statement must appear on a single line to run it as a